 NASA chief warns meteors are a threat to the planet

-NASA Administrator Jim Bridenstine this week warned that meteors are a threat to the planet.
+NASA Administrator Jim Bridenstine this week warned meteors are a threat to the planet.

 “This is not about Hollywood.
 It’s not about movies.
 This is about ultimately protecting the only planet we know right now to host life,” he said Monday, speaking at the Planetary Defense Conference in Washington D.C.